jiayuewu16/Taskify/README.md

 * User can see all their task items.
 * User can mark that task complete and earn a specified number of points.
 * User can set that task to give a push notification at a specific time.
-* User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
+* User can set rewards at specific point threshholds that, when reached, displays a message that informs them that they have earned that reward.
 * User can see all their rewards.
-* User can upload images of rewards and tasks.
+* User can upload images of rewards.
 * Accounts are split between "parent" and "child" accounts, where parent accounts can assign tasks/points thresholds, and children cannot assign tasks or change points thresholds.
 * Parent can be associated with a specific child account.